Walk-In Wellness Clinic

 - Clinicians are Masters and PhD level graduate students who are supervised by UBCO registered psychologists

-- Operating hours are Tuesday and Thursday between 11am and 3 pm.
+- Operating hours are Tuesdays between 10 am and 4 pm.

 - The walk-in well-being clinic provides clients with support, tools, and resources on topics such as depression, anxiety, stress, self-care, substance use, and relationships.